sanselme/sandbox/hack/README.md

 eof

 # net-gateway
-kustomize build hack/knative/net-gateway | kubectl apply -f -
+kubectl apply -k build hack/knative/net-gateway
 # todo: update config-gateway
 # external-gateways defines the Gateway to be used for external traffic
 # external-gateways: |